 Varied topics; may be repeated for credit.

-Teaching and observation throughout a semester in an accredited elementary or middle school, supported by seminars and conferences between students and the college supervisor.
-(Fall and spring)
+Admission to the Teacher Preparation Program and passing the Praxis II and Foundations of Reading Test.
+Teaching and observation throughout a semester in an accredited elementary school, supported by required seminars and conferences between candidates and the School of Education supervisor.
+(Spring only)

 |490-495||Special Topics (3).

 Designed for non-degree seeking students.
 Enrollment by consent of instructor.
 May be repeated for credit.

 |* Indicates courses requiring clinical filed placement hours to be completed on location in area schools.|

 Three lecture hours per week.
 Designed to help students increase individual study skills required for independent reading and college-level study and research.
 Emphasis is on both the development of individual reading skills and successful comprehension and analysis of reading material across various disciplines of study.
 Required of those students whose ACT reading scores are 21 or below (SAT verbal scores are 490 or below) and for transfer students with a transfer GPA of C- or below for all class work.
 Course must be passed or student must register for REA099 semester immediately following first attempt of REA102 or student is dismissed from Belhaven University.
 This course does count toward the 124 hours required for graduation.
 (Fall only)